minnek-digital-studio/mnk-stencil-cli/README.md

 # BigCommerce Stencil CLI Image

-This is a base image designed for working with BigCommerce stencil themes and Github actions, includes:
+This is a base image designed for working with BigCommerce Stencil Themes and GitHub Actions, includes:
 - NodeJS 18
 - Stencil CLI
 - Grunt CLI